dacase/xtaltools/README.md

 * ensemble_scripts -- tools for creating supercell ensembles for MD/refinement
 * phenix_scipts  -- builds on phenix for miscellaneous manipulations
 * ccp4_scipts  -- builds on CCP4/refmac for miscellaneous manipulations
+* rism_scripts -- compute solvent densities using an intergral equation model

 # Installation